System Administration Guide

 In general there is no need to restart the instance, but there are constraints when upgrading a license key.
 Automatic activation of the new key does not occur if you change license types from Power Unit to any other type; this should be a rare event.

 Another constraint is the amount of memory the license upgrade consumes from the generic memory heap (gmheap

 ) space.
 If gmheap

 space is not available, the number of license table entries cannot be expanded.
 If insufficient gmheap

-space is available for a license upgrade, a message is written to the console log.
+space is available for a license upgrade, a message is written to the messages log.
 You can increase the size of the gmheap

 setting from the [System] > [Configuration] > [Advanced Memory Settings]